Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure13.png](/Images/figure13.png)
    Figure13: Get attachment action; a red arrow showing where the SharePoint site and list has been selected.

-10. The Get attachments action; on Id field go to the Dynamic content and search and select **ID** (this is coming from the trigger when an item is created), this is shown in figure 14.
+10. The Get attachments action; on Id field go to the Dynamic content and search and select **ID** (this is coming from the trigger, when an item is created), this is shown in figure 14.

     ![figure14.png](/Images/figure14.png)